IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:53.1.1.4.1 Event Handling Requirements

-In Table 1:53.1.1.4.1-1, for each Received Event, Context Key specifies the context in the received event (including the special `updates` and `select` contexts used in content sharing) and Resources specifies the FHIR resources used in the given context.
+In Table 1:53.1.1.4.1-1 specifies behavior requirements for the Evidence Creator when it receives FHIRcast events.

 The Evidence Creator shall support all Behaviors shown as “R” in Optionality.
 The Evidence Creator may support suggested behaviors ("O" in Optionality).
+For each Received Event in the table, 'Context Key' identifies the context in the Received Event, and 'Resources' specifies the FHIR resource used in the given context.

 **Table 1:53.1.1.4.1-1: Event Handling Requirements**